 Your Weingarten Rights

-If a union could teach just one thing to its members, it would have to be about their “Weingarten rights”—the right of unionized workers to have a steward or someone else from the union present if they find themselves in situations where they might be disciplined.
+If a union could teach only one thing to its members, it should be their “Weingarten rights”—the right of unionized workers to have a Shop Steward or someone else from the union present if they find themselves in situations where they might be disciplined.

 Many workers crumble in the face of questioning by their supervisor or other management figure.
-They get rattled and start explaining, making excuses and/or apologizing, and often end up giving the employer ammunition to do whatever he or she wants.
+They get rattled, start explaining, making excuses, apologizing, and often end up giving the employer ammunition to do whatever they want.
 They become like the suspects you see in police shows on television: they “fess up” to things that perhaps never even happened or say things in such a way that they worsen the problem rather than help resolve the issue.

-But unlike Miranda rights, which police are supposed to inform criminal suspects about (“You have the right to remain silent, anything you say may be used against you...”), employers do not have to tell employees about their Weingarten rights.
-Workers have to ask for them.
+But unlike Miranda rights, which police are supposed to inform criminal suspects about their rights, employers do not have to tell employees about their Weingarten rights.
+Workers must ask for them.

 The rights do not extend to meetings where no questioning is involved, such as when one-way communication from the supervisor to the worker occurs.
 Weingarten also does not extend to a discussion about job performance without a threat of discipline.

-At the same time, remember that workers do have the right to call Weingarten rights into play if they have any reasonable expectation that a disciplinary action may result from the meeting.
-The key word here is may.
+At the same time, workers do have the right to call Weingarten rights into play if they have any reasonable expectation that a disciplinary action may result from the meeting.
+The key word here is “may.”

-If there’s the slightest concern that the session could bring about discipline, the worker has the right to ask for union help even though the supervisor who calls the employee in may not be intending to take such action.
-If other workers have been disciplined for similar alleged situations; if the worker being called in has had a previous discussion with the supervisor about discipline, or is working under the threat of a performance warning letter... any of these things can cause a worker to think that discipline may be an outcome of the meeting.
+If there is the slightest concern that the session could bring about discipline, the worker has the right to ask for union help even though the supervisor may not be intending to take such action.
+For example, if other workers have been disciplined for similar alleged situations, the worker being called in has had a previous discussion with the supervisor about discipline, or the worker is working under the threat of a performance warning letter, any of these situations can cause a worker to think that discipline may be an outcome of the meeting.

 These Are the Basic Guidelines Covering the Use of Weingarten:

 • The employee must make a clear request for union representation before or during the interview.
-The worker can’t be punished for making such a request.
+The worker cannot be punished for making such a request.

 • An employer who denies the worker’s request for representation and continues to ask questions is committing an unfair labor practice.
 The worker can legally refuse to answer questions in such circumstances.